adujon/PetoVertebrates/README.md

 The phylogenies folder contains the phylogenetic trees used in the Bayesian phylogenetic models

-The codes filder contains the R script used to fit the model for each taxa and study (code are fully annotated)
+The Regressions folder contains the R scripts used to fit the model for each taxa and study (code are fully annotated)

+The Shuffling Simulations folder contains the R scripts used to run the simulation investigating the effect of variation in the number of necropsies on effect size (here slope between the log10 BodyMass/Longevity and prevalence)

 -------------------------------------------------------------------------------------------------------
 Raw cancer prevalence data was sourced from the following publications